-Fair Practice Standards for Clinical Work Agreements and Externship Experiences
+Fair Practice Standards for Clinical Work Agreements and Externship Experiences of the partnership to provide experiences for our students.

 Clinical and externship experiences are critical and invaluable portions of the College's educational programs.
 Clinical and externship experiences are an integral part of students' education.
 To ensure that students get the maximum educational value and benefit from their clinical and externship experiences, the following policies are in effect for all programs: